erln8/erln8/docs/index.md

 ## What is erln8?

-erln8 v2 contains several tools that let a developer set custom versions of Erlang, Rebar, and Rebar3 per directory.
+erln8 v2 contains several tools that let a developer set custom versions of Erlang, Elixir, Rebar, and Rebar3 per directory.
 This allows you to "set and forget" versions of your tools for a project once.

 erln8 v2 ships with 3 binaries:

-- `erln8` - Erlang version manager, completely rewritten from the ground up.
+- `erln8` - An Erlang version manager, completely rewritten from the ground up.
+- `extract` - An Elixir version manager.
 - `reo` - Rebar version manager, uses the same core code that erln8 uses.
 - `reo3` - Same as reo, but for Rebar3.